 Click Factory Reset to continue.

-One final warning message appears asking you to confirm your decision.
+One final warning message appears, asking you to confirm your decision.

 Remember, a factory reset will erase all apps, settings, and data on your NVIDIA Shield.
-Once you click Erase Everything, there’s no turning back.

 How to Hard Reset NVIDIA Shield Without a Remote

-In most cases, the above process will be enough to start a factory reset on any generation NVIDIA Shield TV or Shield Pro.
+In most cases, the above process will be enough to start a factory reset on any generation of NVIDIA Shield TV or Shield Pro.

 But what happens when you can’t access the Settings Menu?

-Underneath the Android TV operating system lies something called the Fastboot Bootloader, or just Fastboot, for short.
+Underneath the Android TV operating system lies with something called the Fastboot Bootloader, or just Fastboot, for short.

-Fastboot is a low-level recovery mode found on all Android devices, including Android TV.
+Fastboot is a low-level recovery mode on all Android devices, including Android TV.
 It gives you several troubleshooting options, including booting to Safe Mode and a complete Factory Data Reset.

-Unfortunately, there are different ways to load this menu, depending on which generation NVIDIA Shield you own.
+Unfortunately, there are different ways to load this menu, depending on which generation NVIDIA Shield you own

-We’ll cover how to boot to the Fastloader for the 2019 Shield TV ‘Tube,’ the 2019 Shield Pro, and the 2017 Shield TV here.
-If you have a 2015 Shield TV or Shield Pro, you can find NVIDIA’s instructions here.
+We’ll cover how to boot to the Fastloader for the 2019 Shield TV’ Tube,’ the 2019 Shield Pro, and the 2017 Shield TV here.
+You can find NVIDIA’s instructions here if you have a 2015 Shield TV or Shield Pro.

 Shield 2019 Tube

 The 2019 NVIDIA Shield TV, affectionately known as the ‘Tube,’ is the only version of the Shield that has a physical reset button.
-You’ll find it next to the HDMI port and micro-SD card slot, as shown in the image below.

 A word of caution, however.
 Using a pen, toothpick, or another item to press the button can cause it to break off and fall into your Shield TV.
 Be careful, and don’t make the same mistake I did.